 In connection with the first commercial sale of DAYBUE in April 2023, the Company made a milestone payment of \$40.0 million pursuant to its 2018 license agreement with Neuren Pharmaceuticals Limited (Neuren), as disclosed in Note 9.
-The Company capitalized the \$40.0 million payment as an intangible asset and began amortizing the asset in April 2023 on a straight-line basis over the estimated useful life of the licensed patents through early 2036 The Company recorded amortization expense related to this intangible asset of \$0.8 million for the six months ended June 30, 2023.
-As of June 30, 2023, estimated future amortization expense related to the Company's intangible asset was \$1.6 million for the remainder of 2023, and \$3.1 million for each subsequent year.
+The Company capitalized the \$40.0 million payment as an intangible asset and began amortizing the asset in April 2023 on a straight-line basis over the estimated useful life of the licensed patents through early 2036.
+The Company recorded amortization expense related to this intangible asset of \$0.8 million and \$1.6 million for the three and nine months ended September 30, 2023, respectively.
+As of September 30, 2023, estimated future amortization expense related to the Company's intangible asset was \$0.8 million for the remainder of 2023, and \$3.1 million for each subsequent year.

 Following the FDA approval of DAYBUE, the Company was granted a Rare Pediatric Disease Priority Review Voucher (PRV).
 Pursuant to the license agreement, the Company is required to pay Neuren one third of the value of the PRV at the time of sale or use of the PRV.
 If the PRV is sold, the amount to be paid will be the sale value net of applicable fees.
 If the PRV is not sold but used by the Company, the amount to be paid will be the average price of the three most recent publicly announced sales of Rare Pediatric Disease PRVs immediately preceding the issuance of the PRV to the Company.
 The Company capitalized the \$29.6 million for the estimated PRV value owed to Neuren as an intangible asset and began amortizing it in April 2023 on a straight-line basis over the estimated useful life of the licensed patents through early 2036.
-The Company recorded amortization expense related to this intangible asset of \$0.6 million for the six months ended June 30, 2023.
-As of June 30, 2023, estimated future amortization expense related to the Company's intangible asset was \$1.2 million for the remainder of 2023, and \$2.3 million for each subsequent year.
+The Company recorded amortization expense related to this intangible asset of \$0.6 million and \$1.2 million for the three and nine months ended September 30, 2023, respectively.
+As of September 30, 2023, estimated future amortization expense related to the Company's intangible asset was \$0.6 million for the remainder of 2023, and \$2.3 million for each subsequent year.